mdn/content/files/en-us/web/api/messageevent/index.md

 - [Broadcast channels](/en-US/docs/Web/API/Broadcast_Channel_API) (see {{domxref("BroadcastChannel.postMessage()")}}) and the {{domxref("BroadcastChannel.message_event", "message")}} event of {{domxref("BroadcastChannel")}}).
 - WebRTC data channels (see the {{domxref("RTCDataChannel.message_event", "message")}} event of {{domxref("RTCDataChannel")}}).

-The action triggered by this event is defined in a function set as the event handler for the relevant `message` event (e.g. using an `onmessage` handler as listed above).
+The action triggered by this event is defined in a function set as the event handler for the relevant `message` event.

 {{InheritanceDiagram}}

 ## Constructor